AramaDiaz/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot
 Stage 1/4: Hello!
-What's your name? /n
+What's your name?
-  Teach the assistant to introduce itself in the console./n Stage 2/4: How old are you?
+  Teach the assistant to introduce itself in the console.
+Stage 2/4: How old are you?
   Using the knowledge of strings and numbers to make the assistant guess your age.
 Stage 3/4: Let's count!